 - Liquidity: Does the exchange has high liquidity and very good market depth?
 You will need these features if you are into bitcoin trading as a large trader.

-Before you pitch your tent with any of the bitcoin trading exchanges in New Zealand, take some time to read up reviews about that exchange; this will give you an idea of the quality of service provided by the exchange.
+Before you pitch your tent with any of the bitcoin trading exchanges in New Zealand, take some time to read up reviews about that exchange; this will give you an idea of the quality of service provided by the exchange and read more at trading uk.